StanChart begins fightback on Iran allegations

 "I think it's a concerted effort that's been organized at the top of the U.S. government.
 I think this is Washington trying to win a commercial battle to have trading from London shifted to New York," said John Mann, a member of parliament's finance committee, who also called for a parliamentary inquiry.

-(Additional reporting by Nate Raymond, Sinead Cruise, Kelvin Soh, Anjuli Davies and Sarah White; Writing by Eddie Evans; Editing by Leslie Adler)
+(Additional reporting by Nate Raymond, Patrick Temple-West, Sinead Cruise, Kelvin Soh, Anjuli Davies and Sarah White; Writing by Eddie Evans; Editing by Leslie Adler)